james-d-mitchell/libsemigroups_pybind11-1/docs/source/main-algorithms/congruences/index.rst

 Congruences
 ===========

+``libsemigroups`` implements several algorithms for computing a congruence of a semigroup or monoid.
 This page contains links to the documentation for the classes :any:`CongruenceInterface` and :any:`Congruence`.

+The "handedness" of a congruence is determined by:

+.. autoclass:: congruence_kind

 .. toctree::
    :maxdepth: 1